namolnad/Finch/README.md

 - Git executable path
 - Git branch (or tag) prefix

-To function properly, DiffFormatter requires a users list at a bare minimum.
+To function properly, DiffFormatter requires at least a users list.

-## Search paths & behavior
+## File Type & Search Behavior
 DiffFormatter will start with a default configuration and will search several paths for configuration overrides.
-The expectations and behavior is as follows:

-### File Location
-Whether or not you provide a custom path, your config file needs to be placed in a hidden `.diff_formatter` directory.
-For instance, if you provide a custom path, DiffFormatter will attempt to find a valid configuration file at: `$DIFF_FORMATTER_CONFIG/.diff_formatter/config.json`.
-The same format is expected if you want to keep config files in your home or project directories.
+It expects a hidden `.diff_formatter` file with no extension, placed in either the home, current or a custom directory.
+For instance, if you provide a custom path through an env variable, DiffFormatter will attempt to find a valid configuration file at: `$DIFF_FORMATTER_CONFIG/.diff_formatter`.

-### Search Paths behavior
-DiffFormatter will search a total of 2 paths for custom configuration files in the following order:
+A total of 2 paths will be searched for custom configuration files, in the following order:
 1. Home directory
 2. Path found at included DIFF_FORMATTER_CONFIG environment variable __OR__ DiffFormatter's current directory if the previous env var is not present

 Any non-empty configuration variables included in the config file found in each step will overwrite the existing configuration.
-Empty or non-existent config file components will be ignored.
+Empty or omitted config file components will be ignored.
 Configuration customization is not additive to the existing configuration.

 ## Configuration file formatting expectations
-`config.json` should be a valid JSON file with the following format.
+`.diff_formatter` should be a valid JSON file with the following format.
 Top level keys may be ommitted if a previous configuration has fully configured the setting as desired.

 ```
 {